AndyShih12/SSDC/README.txt

 ===============================

 SimulateIntervals/ directory contains code that constructs smoothing gates given a set of intervals, and compares the near-linear algorithm with the old quadratic algorithm.
+The block sizes for the near-linear algorithm are currently hard-coded, and could be integrated with the code for block size calculation in InverseAckermannCalculation/.

 ===============================